 - Warsaw Uprising Museum

-So that’s a wrap for my 3-day Warsaw travel guide.
+So that’s a wrap for my 3-day Warsaw itinerary.
 I hope you found this Warsaw itinerary helpful and you enjoy your visit to this awesome city!
 There really is so much to do in Warsaw that it’s impossible to fit it all in the first time you visit.
 I’d suggest choosing the attractions that interest you most and really soaking up the atmosphere and history of this interesting place, rather than cramming in too much and rushing from one place to another.